|2.0 hours plus a half hour

 Garmin (GDB), GPS eXchange (GPX) (What's

 In the 1960's a large portion of Wildcat Mountain was bequeathed to The Nature Conservancy for stewardship, and is now available for public hiking.
-The main Wildcat Mountain Loop is well marked with yellow blazes, however most of the trails/fire roads in the preserve are not signed or blazed.
-The longer figure eight loop we have mapped here uses many of these unsigned trails.
+The Wildcat Mountain loop is well marked with yellow blazes.
+There are many other interconnecting trails in the preserve boundaries, do not attemt to hike them.
+They are not maintained or marked, and many lead onto private property.
+Many hikers have become disoriented attempting to hike these trails and have required rescue by emergency personnel.
+Do not put yourself or the future of these hiking trails in jeopardy, so please stay on the marked trail.

-From the parking area walk up the gravel road for 120 yards to the point where road veers left onto private property.
+From the parking area walk up the gravel road for 120 yards to the point where the road comes to a 'T'.
 Turn right, following the trail signs for the Wildcat Mountain Natural Area and shortly pass a chain gate.
 Begin the steepest section of the hike as trail makes several switchbacks for 0.4 miles before reaching a stone wall and intersection of the main loop.

-Turn left uphill for 100 yards to the junction of a wider fire road.
-Turn right on the fire road for 0.3 miles and arrive at the Smith and Spring Houses.
-Continue straight (do not follow the yellow blazed trail to the right downhill past the Spring House), and once again join the yellow blazed Wildcat Mountain loop trail as it crosses over the earth embankment of a small pond.
+Turn right as the yellow blazed Wildcat Mountain loop trail as it crosses over the earth embankment of a small pond.
 In 0.2 miles from the pond arrive at a stone wall and fire road intersection on the right.
 Remain straight following the trail signs for 0.5 miles where the trail turns right off the fire road.
 Follow the trail signs now downhill before arriving back at the beginning of the loop in another 0.3 miles.

 Turn left downhill at the end of the stone wall, retracing the route 0.4 miles back to the parking area.